chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 # Compiler plugins

-Various languages provide varying degrees of support of /compiler plugins/ - a feature for DSL developers that allows adding custom passes which will be interspersed within the host language's compiler pipeline.
+Various languages provide varying degrees of support of *compiler plugins* - a feature for DSL developers that allows adding custom passes which will be interspersed within the host language's compiler pipeline.

 In Scala, compiler plugin phases run between specified phases of the